There's holiday spirit in Madison!

 Click here to learn more about our Home for the Holidays programming.

 Coming in near 50 feet, 5,000 pounds, and hailing from St. Vincent Martyr School, meet your 2023 Madison, NJ Christmas Tree!

 We are so grateful to the St. Vincent Martry family for sharing their beautiful tree for Madison to enjoy.
 We also thank the Madison Electric Department who cut it down, transported it to Waverly Place, and will be decorating it before the lighting.

 Information Regarding Madison Christmas Parade on Friday, November 24

-After being virtual in 2020, the annual Madison Christmas Committee Parade, one of the most beloved Madison holiday traditions, will once again take place in 2021!
-We hope you can join us on Friday, November 26 beginning at 5:30 p.m. for this cherished and magical event.
+The annual Madison Christmas Committee Parade, one of the most beloved Madison holiday traditions, will once again take place in 2022!
+We hope you can join us on Friday, November 25 beginning at 5:30 p.m. for this cherished and magical event.
 Below is helpful information as it pertains to the parade route, road closures, parking, and watching it virtually!

 Beginning at the Madison Ambulance Corps building, the parade will proceed down Prospect Street towards Main Street where it will turn left and proceed up Main Street before ending at Condurso Way.
 Cars parked on Prospect Street and Main Street must be removed before 3:30 p.m. or will be subject to towing.
 Cars parked on Kings Road, between Green Avenue and Prospect Street, must be removed before 3:00 p.m. or will be subject to towing.